valgeirb/vinbudin/README.md

 }
 ```

-## Working with Client-Side Environments
+## Working with client-side environments

-While this package is primarily intended for use in server-side environments, such as Node.js applications, there are workarounds available for integrating it into client-side environments.
+While this package is intended for use in server-side environments, such as Node.js applications, there are workarounds available for integrating it into client-side environments.

 Both Nuxt and Next.js support API routes as an example: